- Return to service theme:

 - Your application will be presented to our Fostering Panel for approval

-- When approved, we will begin a matching process between you and a child that will take at least one month
+- When approved, we will begin a matching process between you and a child

 - We’ll then begin a planned timetable of introductions with you, to help you develop confidence and to identify areas where you might need more support